 Is someone you know tying the knot soon?
-Are you confused about how much you should spend on the wedding gift or whether cash or check is even appropriate?
+Are you confused about how much you should spend on the wedding gifts or whether cash or check is even appropriate?
 There are some basic wedding gift etiquettes to remember, such as to give as much as you can afford.
 A lot of people even have questions about whether you need to give more if you’re taking a plus one with you or whether you even need to give a present if you’re not going at all.
 These are all valid questions to consider but don’t worry; we have them all answered!

 How much should you spend on a wedding gift?